isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 <h3><u>eTeens</u> Programme:</h3>
 <br>
-<li><u>eTeens</u> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <u>eTeens</u> is conducted in two segments – a mass talk segment and a classroom-based programme.
+<li><u>eTeens</u>&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<u>eTeens</u>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.
 </li><br>
 <li>Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the <u>eTeens</u> programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the&nbsp;<u>eTeens</u>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.
 </li>

-<h3>At Sembawang Secondary School, the <u>eTeens</u> programme will be implemented as follows in 2023:</h3>
+<h3>At Sembawang Secondary School, the&nbsp;<u>eTeens</u>&nbsp;programme will be implemented as follows in 2023:</h3>

 <table width="100%">
 <thead>